Divine Freedom

 But there is a sense, a different sense, in which even it can be considered free.
 It is an activity which is conscious, intentional, and neither constrained nor compelled by anything existing independent of God and his causally efficacious power.
 The necessity of his creating the framework is not imposed on him from without, but rather is a feature and result of the nature of his own activity itself, which is a function of what he is.
 (Morris, 170-171)

 Morris recognizes, apparently, that the primary sense in which an agent is free in performing an action requires that the agent either (a) could have refrained from performing that action or, at least, (b) could have refrained from causing his decision to perform that action.
-And it is this sense of being free in performing an action that constitutes a necessary condition for an agent's being morally responsible for an action he performs.
-(Morris shares the view expressed here: that the libertarian idea of freedom is essential to moral responsibility.)
+And it is this sense of being free in performing an action that constitutes a necessary condition for an agent’s being morally responsible for an action he performs.
+(Morris accepts the view that some kind of libertarian freedom is necessary for moral responsibility.)

 5. Alternatives to creating the best possible world.